-The participants who had been taught the use of the tool found more problems and were more consistent in what they found.
+The students who had been taught the use of the conceptual tool found more problems and were more consistent in what they found.

 Mikael Skov, in the modest way of academics, pointed out a few deficiencies in their research.
 For example, they did not consider the capture of positive findings.
 The groups were quite small.
 But still, the results are worth considering.
 I’m sufficiently convinced by Skov and Stage’s work to take the view that thinking about severity will help students to find more problems and be more accurate in their analysis of those problems.